MicrosoftDocs/m365copilot-docs/docs/manage.md

 ms.date: 9/16/2024
 ---

-# Manage extensibility for Copilot for Microsoft 365
+# Manage extensibility for Microsoft 365 Copilot

 This article describes the admin controls for managing different Microsoft 365 Copilot extensibility types.